RealLobs/Jobid-Grabber/README.md

 * Arceus X (Maybe)
 * Most exploits with WRD API, Oxygen API & Krnl API
 * Probably most Desktop executors (not sure)

+# More info

+* You should use the loadstring shown on top, since it works better and updates faster